Fabulous 4 Days in Lisbon Itinerary (2023)

 - Travel in the shoulder season for good weather and daylight hours, less tourists, and lower costs.

-- Wear comfortable walking shoes and stay hydrated, especially if your solo travel in Lisbon is in peak season.
+- Wear comfortable walking shoes and stay hydrated, especially if your travel in Lisbon is in peak season.

 You’ll find this 4 day Lisbon itinerary (also adjusted for 3 days in Lisbon) is very laid back allowing you to just become familiar with Lisbon by walking around and exploring much of the city from the outdoors.
 You’ll have opportunities to pop inside to some gorgeous, historic buildings, along the way, but there are no tickets to buy to enter.